fledge-iot/fledge-filter-delta/README.rst

 Fledge delta Filter
 ====================

-Fledge "delta" filter passes deltas of reading data.
-A new reading is only sent onwards if the value of one or more data points in the new reading differs from the previous reading sent by the specified tolerance percentage/value.
+Fledge "delta" filter forwards deltas of reading data.
+A new reading is only sent onwards based on the configured processing mode and the data points that have changed in the new reading compared to last sent reading by the specified tolerance percentage/value.

 By defining a minimum rate it is possible to force readings to be sent at that defined rate when there is no change in the value of the reading.

 Rates may be defined as per second, per minute, per hour or per day.